seguharsha/JOBFORM/README.md

 4.JavaScript Events: Handling basic events to enhance interactivity.

-## Features
-Responsive Layout: The form is designed to be responsive, adapting to various screen sizes using CSS grid and flexbox.
-Form Validation: Basic client-side form validation using JavaScript to ensure user input is correct.
-Interactive Elements: Enhancing user experience with interactive elements such as focus and hover effects.
-Project Structure
+## Project Structure
 The project consists of the following files:

-index.html: Contains the structure of the form using HTML. styles.css: Contains the styles for the form, utilizing CSS grid and flexbox. script.js: Contains the JavaScript code for handling form events and validations.
+index.html: Contains the structure of the form using HTML,Contains the styles for the form, utilizing CSS grid and flexbox, Contains the JavaScript code for handling form events and validations.
 How to Run the Project
 Clone the Repository: Download or clone the repository to your local machine.
 Open index.html: Open the index.html file in your web browser to view and interact with the form.